Drawing up a Partnership Contract

 Finally, you don't really know who really wants your accompaniment and to whom you have easy access to carry out your mission.

 Probably the principal, who is often a manager.
-But what about the client (team) itself?
+But what about the client/coachee/team itself?

-Do you accompany the development team, the Scrum team, the Product Owner, the Scrum team and its managers?
+Do you accompany the development team, the Scrum team only, the Product Owner only, the Scrum team plus its managers?

 How should your coaching take place?